-All of the Hui materials will be analysed and will inform next steps.
+The Hui materials were analysed and have informed next steps.
 Key ideas that surfaced on the day were:

 Hui participants were also encouraged to take advantage of the offers posted during the day to start exploring new ways of meeting their data needs.
-We hope these will build on the spirit of collaboration from the day, and may even generate pilots that could be scaled up.
+The intention was to build on the spirit of collaboration from the day.

-The Hui is a step in the journey and is not a one-off conversation.
-We will continue to work together to develop the tourism information and data system and its components that benefits us all and helps us deliver the Tourism Strategy.
+The Hui was a step in the journey and not a one-off conversation.
+Since the Hui, we have collaborated with the industry and will continue to work together to develop the tourism information and data system and its components that benefit us all and help us deliver the Tourism Strategy.

-As part of its stewardship role for the tourism data system, MBIE will partner with the sector and focus on the following areas:
+As part of its stewardship role for the tourism data system, MBIE partnered with the sector to focus on the following areas:

-- Establish a cross-sector steering group to support the next developments in the tourism data system
+- Establishing a cross-sector steering group to support the next developments in the tourism data system.

-- Scope and potentially develop a digital platform to encourage collaboration and data sharing across the sector.
-Investigate improved sharing and publication of tourism-relevant data across Central Government agencies.
+- Developing a digital platform to encourage collaboration and data sharing across the sector.
+Improving sharing and publication of tourism-relevant data across Central Government agencies.

-- Explore possibilities to create or improve key data sets and agree on options with the sector for ongoing provisions.
+- Exploring possibilities to create or improve key data sets and agree on options with the sector for ongoing provisions.

-- Continue work on measuring and monitoring sustainable tourism impacts, including creating a dashboard to support sector use of the information.
+- Measuring and monitoring sustainable tourism impacts, including creating a dashboard to support sector use of the information.